Arif-PhyChem/MLQD/README.md

         'tempNorm': 500,                # float: Normalizer for temperature.
 Default value is 510 (FMO complex) and 1 (SB model).
 The same values are also adopted in the provided trained models.

         'QDmodel': 'useQDmodel',        # st: In MLQD, the dafault option is useQDmodel tells the MLQD to propagate dynamics with an existing trained model
-        'MLmodelType': 'AIQD',          # st: The type of model we wanna use, here AIQD.
+        'QDmodelType': 'AIQD',          # st: The type of model we wanna use, here AIQD.
 The default option is OSTL 'systemType': 'FMO',            # str: (Not optional)  Need to define, wether your model is spin-boson (SB) or FMO complex (FMO)
         'QDmodelIn': 'AIQD_FMO_model',  # str: (Not Optional for useQDmodel), provide the name of the trained ML model 'QDtrajOut': 'Qd_trajectory'    # str: (Optional), File name where the trajectory should be saved